osteel/kobwise/README.md

 composer global require osteel/kobwise
 ```

-Make sure the `~/.composer/vendor/bin` directory is in your system's "PATH".
+Make sure the `~/.composer/vendor/bin` directory [is in your system's `PATH`](https://blackdeerdev.com/how-to-add-composer-vendor-bin-directory-in-your-path/).

 ## Use